borgbackup/borg/docs/faq.rst

 Another possible reason is that files don't always have the same path, for example if you mount a filesystem without stable mount points for each backup or if you are running the backup from a filesystem snapshot whose name is not stable.
-If the directory where you mount a filesystem is different every time, Borg assume they are different files.
+If the directory where you mount a filesystem is different every time, Borg assumes they are different files.
+This is true even if you backup these files with relative pathnames - borg uses full pathnames in files cache regardless.

 Is there a way to limit bandwidth with Borg?